Q: What ages can attend the Queenford Farm Adventure Camps in Oxfordshire?

 A: Being outside in all weather conditions is very much part of the experience.
 There will be plenty of covered places to dry off and get warm during any wet spells.
 In the event of a thunderstorm everybody will take cover in a safe place until it is safe to resume activities.

-Q: What facilities does the site have?
+Q: What facilities does Queenford Farm have?

 A: Children will have access to toilets and a safe indoor area where they can keep their belongings and shelter if there is a bad weather.